pirateradiohack/Transistor_Deprecated/README.md

 # Transistor [![Build Status](https://api.travis-ci.com/pirateradiohack/Transistor.svg?branch=master)](https://travis-ci.com/github/pirateradiohack/Transistor)

-Build your own radio set and listen to web radios, podcasts, bluetooth and audio files.
+Build your own radio set and listen to web radios, podcasts and bluetooth.
 Build it from anything you like, an old radio, a cardboard box, a 3d printed model or a toaster.

 All you need is to copy this software to a micro SD card and insert it in the following hardware: